-- f.
-Officers who have HR-focused subspecialties (Manpower Systems Analysis, Operations Research Analysis, Financial Management, and Education and Training Management (plus IT (TAR only)) indicate prior application of human capital theories, concepts, policy, and analytical accuracy as an HR leader and are valued by the HR Community. - g.
-Officers who maintain an industry-recognized HR-related certification (or IT certification (TAR only)) have demonstrated the ability to understand and apply human capital theories, concepts, and laws/regulations critical to policy development and execution across the Navy. - h.
-Successful tours in a joint billet and completion of joint education are valued by the HR Community.
+- d.
+Upon re-designation into the HR Community, many officers will be sent directly to Naval Postgraduate School to complete an HR-related master's degree.
+Some will have non-observed fitness reports covering significant periods of time.
+Education is valued by the HR Community.
+Officers who have made progress toward or completion of a master's degree, particularly HR-focused (3XXX) (including Operations Research Analysis, Manpower Systems Analysis, Financial Management, and Education and Training Management, or civilian equivalent plus IT (TAR only), indicate an officer's potential to grasp complex human capital concepts, policy, and analytical accuracy as a leader in the HR Community. - e.
+Officers that have completed qualification standard requirements for command indicate potential to succeed at the level of lieutenant commander. - f.
+Officers who maintain an industry-recognized HR-related certification (or IT certification (TAR only)) have demonstrated the ability to understand and apply human capital theories, concepts, and laws/regulations critical to policy development and execution across the Navy.